-The Department of Environment and
+The Department of Environment, Water and

-Heritage (DEH) is currently formulating a Trails Master Plan for the Sturt
+Natural Resources (DEWNR) is currently formulating a Trails Master Plan for the Sturt

 Gorge RP to assess existing trail opportunities, identify the suitability of

 existing trails, and any actions required to make them sustainable for

 future use.
 Although DEWNR is undertaking and funding the trails plan, the

 Friends of Sturt Gorge RP are playing an integral role in assisting this

 The Friends of Sturt Gorge regularly

 undertake Trail Maintenance on behalf of DEWNR.
 Most recently a new management

 plan was gazetted for the park and whilst mountain bike riding has not been